limpkin/mooltipass/README.md

 What is the Mooltipass Project?
 -------------------------------
+With time, logins and passwords have become critical elements we need to remember to access the different websites and services we use daily.
+If we want to achieve good security, each of these credential sets should be unique.
-The Mooltipass is an **offline** password keeper, it remembers and encrypts your passwords so you don't have to.
-With this device, you can generate and safely store different long and complex passwords for all the websites you use daily.
-A personal PIN locked smartcard allows the decryption of your credentials and ensures that only **you** has access to them.
-The Mooltipass is designed to be as small as possible to fit in your pocket.
+We therefore created the Mooltipass, a physical password keeper that remembers and encrypts your credentials so you don't have to.
+With this device, you can generate and safely store long and complex passwords.
+A personal PIN locked smartcard allows the decryption of your credentials and ensures that only you have access to them.
 Simply visit a website and the device will ask for your confirmation to enter your credentials when login is required.
 The Mooltipass is a standalone device connected through USB, is completely driver-less and is compatible with all major operating systems on PCs, Macs and Smartphones.
+It is extremely simple to use our device:
+- Plug the Mooltipass to your computer/tablet/phone, no driver installation required.
+- Insert your smartcard, unlock it with your PIN.
+Without the PIN, the card is useless.
+- Visit the website that needs a login.
+If using our browser plugin the Mooltipass asks your permission to send the stored name and password, or asks you to save/generate new credentials if you are logging in for the first time.
+- If you are not using the browser plugin or logging in to something other than a web browser, you can manually tell MP to send the correct name and password.
+It will type it in for you, just like a keyboard.
+In this way it can be used anywhere.

 Advantages over software-based solutions
 ----------------------------------------